TheGhostHuCodes/TheGhostHuCodes.github.io/_posts/2015-03-06-adding-swap-space-to-azure-ubuntu-vm.md

 tags: [Ubuntu, Azure]
 ---

-So a few weeks ago, I was working on building LLVM/Clang from source (a story for another time) and in the process I kept getting these errors:
+So a few weeks ago, I was playing around with building LLVM/Clang from source on my Azure hosted Ubuntu VM (a story for another time).
+The process would take a few hours, so I'd start it running in the evening, log out.
+But when I came back to check up on it in the morning, I kept getting these errors:

 {% highlight bash %}
 Linking CXX executable ../../../../bin/clang